elatov/elatov.github.io/_posts/2026-08-09-trying-out-kagent.md

 ![kagent-flow-diagram.png](https://res.cloudinary.com/elatov/image/upload/v1786307893/blog-pics/kagent/kagent-flow-diagram.png)

-And here is how it looks like when it's working (this is when using the official `gmailmcp` server or the local gmail mcp server and the `gemini` model...
-I need to spend some time to figure out how I can use `ollama` with `kagent`):
+And here is how it looks like when it's working (this is when using the official `gmailmcp` server or the local gmail mcp server and the `gemini` model or the `llama3.1:8b` model):

 ![kagent-ui-process-request.png](https://res.cloudinary.com/elatov/image/upload/v1786307893/blog-pics/kagent/kagent-ui-process-request.png)